rNLKJA/UoM-DS-2019-2024/README.md

     Here h(n) is heurstic cost, and h*(n) is the estimated cost.
 Hence heuristic cost should be less than or equal to the estimated cost.

 - [x] [Informed Search Algorithm](./doc/AI/solving/informed.md)

+     Informed Search algorithms have information on the goal state which helps in more efficient searching.
+This information is obtained by a function that estimates how close a state is to the goal state (Geeks for Geeks, 2021).

 - [ ] [Hill Climbing Algorithm]()

+    Hill climbing algorithm is a local search algorithm which continuously moves in the direction of increasing elevation/value to find the peak of the mountain or best solution to the problem.
+It terminates when it reaches a peak value where no neighbor has a higher value.

+    Hill climbing algorithm is a technique which is used for optimizing the mathematical problems.
+One of the widely discussed examples of Hill climbing algorithm is Traveling-salesman Problem in which we need to minimize the distance traveled by the salesman.

+    It is also called greedy local search as it only looks to its good immediate neighbor state and not beyond that.

+    A node of hill climbing algorithm has two components which are state and value.

+    Hill Climbing is mostly used when a good heuristic is available.

+    In this algorithm, we don't need to maintain and handle the search tree or graph as it only keeps a single current state.
 - [ ] [Means-Ends Analysis]()

 - Summary Properties